AleksandarIvezic/Group-our-cakes/README.md

 ## Getting Started

-To get a local copy follow these simple example steps.
+To get a local copy, follow these simple example steps.

 ### Prerequisites